RULES / FIELD 4 (BOARDED)

 Law 7 - Duration of the Game

-a) Ball in Play: The clock may be stopped for injuries, serious time wasting, and when the ball is out of play for an extended period of time, at the discretion of the Referee.
+a) Ball in Play: The clock may be stopped for injuries at the discretion of the Referee.

 b) Play Extension: Play shall be extended to permit the taking of a penalty kick if an infraction occurred immediately prior to the expiration of time.